angelobattaglia/sysadmin/docs/Docker.md

 Docker simplifies the deployment of applications, as it allows them to be bundled with all of their dependencies into a single container.
 This can greatly reduce conflicts between teams running different software on the same infrastructure.

-Certainly!
-Let's create a minimal example using Docker.
-We'll set up a simple Docker environment that runs a basic "Hello, World!" application in Python.
-This example will illustrate how to create a Dockerfile, build an image, and run a container.
+## Minimal docker example: an hello world app in python

-### Step 1: Create the Python Application
+### Create the Python Application
 First, we'll create a simple Python script.
 Let's name it `app.py`.

 ```python